-One of the city's best venues for classical French fare, this restaurant has been restored to its original 1920s Renaissance splendour.
-Using the freshest ingredients, seasonal masterpieces include squab with swiss chard barbajuan, radish and artichoke barigoule.
-Leave room for the huckleberry sorbet...
-Jacket and tie are required for gentlemen.
+One of best venues for classical French cuisine in New York, Daniel reflects its original 1920s Renaissance splendour.
+Using the freshest ingredients, seasonal masterpieces include squab with Swiss chard barbajuan, and a radish and artichoke barigoule.
+Customers should always leave room for the huckleberry sorbet.
+Jacket and tie is required for gentlemen.
 Open for dinner Monday to Saturday, closed on Sundays.
 Reservations recommended.

 Address: 60 East 65th Street (between Madison Avenue and Park Avenue)

 For a thick cut of New York steak, one of the best places to go is Keen's Steakhouse.
 The buzzing dining room has an old-fashioned charm with classic elegance, and though it can be loud, there's always a great atmosphere.
 Don't expect a variety of vegetarian options on this menu, as it focuses on meat and seafood.
 Reservations recommended.